sage-code/eve/manual/structure.md

 over;
 ```

-## aspect name
+## method name
-A aspect is extending the language with domain specific algorithms.
+A method is extending the language with domain specific algorithms.
 It must have suggestive names so that other developers can understand its purpose.
-The aspect are doing something, therefore the best names for methods are verbs.
+The method are doing something, therefore the best names for methods are verbs.

-## Main aspect
+## Main method
-If the module is executable using "run" command, it must contain a "main" aspect.
-This aspect is executed first.
-If main aspect is missing then the module is a library module and can be imported in other modules but can not be executed.
+If the module is executable using "run" command, it must contain a "main" method.
+This method is executed first.
+If main method is missing then the module is a library module and can be imported in other modules but can not be executed.

 ## Parameters
 Parameters are defined in round brackets () separated by comma.
 Each parameter must have a name and a type.
 Using parameters require several conventions to resolve many requirements.
 General syntax for parameter name is: